MohammadNazeri/my-educations/Docker/README.md

 # Docker
 * docker images > to list all images in the system
 * docker run [image]
+* docker run --name [container name] [image] > use the image to make a container with a specific name
 > image: an executable software package that includes everything needed to run a piece of software, including the code, runtime, libraries, environment variables, and configuration files.
 > dockerhub: it contains various images
 * docker pull [image] > download image from dockerhub